Testing for >1000 conditions using your DNA

 What is Pancreatic Cancer?

-Pancreatic cancer is a disease where abnormal cells in the pancreas grow and divide uncontrollably.
-These cells can form a lump or tumour and may, in some cases, spread to other parts of the body.
+Pancreatic cancer occurs when abnormal cells in the pancreas grow and divide uncontrollably, forming a tumour.
 The pancreas is a gland located behind the stomach that helps with digestion and regulates blood sugar by producing hormones like insulin.
+Pancreatic cancer often develops without early warning signs, which can make it difficult to detect in the early stages.

 • Unexplained weight loss